 Going out can be a fun experience, however, you can go out less and still have fun.

 Thus, instead of going out every weekend, consider binge-watching your favorite shows, playing board games, inviting friends over, the list goes on.

 One of the easiest ways to cut expenses is to find cheaper ways to do or pay for the things you need.
 For instance:

 - DIY when it makes financial sense

 - Make full use of coupons and cashback opportunities

-- Get a cheaper apartment or a cheaper cellphone plan
+- Get an affordable apartment or an affordable cellphone plan

 - Bundle services for discounts whenever possible